Probability that $n$ points are in convex position in a general convex polygon: Asymptotic results

 \subsection{Abstract}

-Let $\pK$ be the probability that $n$ points $z_1,\ldots,z_n$ picked uniformly and independently in $K$, a non-flat compact convex polygon in $\RR^2$, are in convex position, that is, form the vertex set of a convex polygon.
-In this paper, we give an equivalent of $\pK$ when $n\to\infty$.
-This improves on a famous result of Bárány \cite{barany2} (yet valid for a general convex domain $K$) and a result initiated in the case where $K$ is a regular convex polygon (Morin \cite{Morin}).
+Let $\pK$ be the probability that $n$ points $z_1,\ldots,z_n$ picked uniformly and independently in $K$, a compact convex polygon in $\RR^2$ with non-empty interior, are in convex position, that is, form the vertex set of a convex polygon.
+In this paper, we determine the exact asymptotic behavior of $\pK$ as $n\to+\infty$.
+This improves on a famous result of Bárány \cite{barany2} (yet valid for a general convex set $K$) and a result initiated in the case where $K$ is a regular convex polygon \cite{Morin}.